Johnnywang1899/Data-Analytics-Boot-Camp---Final-Project/README.md

 ## Scope
 Predict the Condo sale pricing increase/decrease (%) in the Toronto area using a rolling window (time range for the window TBD).

+## Reason
+Real estate can be considered as a stable and beneficial investment option for the public but the current market lacks a reliable tool to make proper predictions of Condo Sale in the Toronto area.

 ## Data Source
 1. Historic condo sale pricing data
 - Market Watch Report in GTA